-Because I know that there is a better way to raise our kids than through smacking, shaming, using time out, yelling, counting to 3 or using sticker charts.
+Because I know that there is a better way to raise our kids than through smacking, shaming, using time out, yelling, counting to 3 or using rewards charts.

 How do I know this?

-I am now parent of three children and a primary school teacher and know through experience that there is a better way to interact with and raise our children.
+I am now a mother to three children, a primary school teacher and a certified Positive Discipline Parent Educator and know through experience that love, connection, creating a sense of significance and belonging and building a love bridge is the way to interact with and raise our children.
 I have seen too many of my students lacking self-confident, resilience, persistence and independence and know we need to help our children build these skills in a positive way.
-I am now a certified Positive Discipline Parent Educator.

 What is Positive Parenting?

 Positive Parenting is a holistic parenting philosophy based on Adlerian theory that encourages parents to be kind and firm, respectful, encouraging, non-punitive and non-permissive.
 It empowers parents through a collection of parenting tools to help deal with temper tantrums, sibling rivalry, power struggles and morning and bedtime routines with no punishment, no rewards, no smacking, no time outs and no praise.

 - are looking for a collection of tools and strategies to deal with the every day behaviours of our children including temper tantrums, sibling rivalry, power struggles, morning and bedtime routines and actually listening when spoken to;